The Federated Masterclass

 Triple-Identity Registry: Opaque Decoupling

 To prevent ID Enumeration and protect physical infrastructure paths, GO-DUCK implements a sophisticated 3-layer identity registry.
-This ensures that guessable database names are never leaked to the client.
+This is designed to ensure that guessable database names are never leaked to the client.

 Identity Layer